 Speech recognition, which is also known as voice recognition or speech to text technology that allows you to recognize speech where voice serves as the “main interface between the human and the computer.”
 Though this speech to text technology in classroom has numerous benefits for physically disabled students, who need to be taught differently, over the years, it has become popular with the teachers and students owing to several benefits associated with it.
 As Microsoft and Apple both come with inbuilt speech recognition technology into their operating systems, it is easier for students to use these features while using speech-to-text software.
 In this article, you will explore various hard to ignore facts about these benefits.
 Read on.

 If you are trying to identify speech recognition tools for your child or students, you can use terms such as “speech-to-text,” or “speech recognition,” or “voice recognition”.
 Though there are multiple such terms, they all refer to a technology that can convert spoken text or commands into actions (such as open Microsoft Excel, open calculator).

-Speech recognition has several applications for users with and without disabilities.
+Speech recognition technology has several applications for users with and without disabilities.
 Consider an example.
 A writer can use speech-to-text to boost writing production, while a traveler can use it for communicating with a native to understand directions, food or just converse.
 Then, there are voice-activated products for the visually challenged that make learning and adaptation easier.
 A Few more examples include voice-activated dialing, integrated voice commands, and automated phone menus.
 This technology is especially useful for medical and law professionals for dictating notes and navigation systems and playing games too where players can give voice commands to their troops.